 I use 4 eggs instead of 3.
 Adding eggs gives the cake a richer flavor and makes it moister.
 (More moist?)
 It also makes the cake fluffier and lighter.

 When I initially heard this, I thought for sure it would add a funny taste to my cake.
-However, you can’t even tell it’s in there by taste.
+However, I can’t even tell it’s in there.
 The cake, however, is so much richer with an extra 1/2C or so of sour cream.

 I don’t mean Sack Pack pudding.
 However, adding a box of instant pudding (just the powder, not the made pudding) can be a fun addition to your yellow cake.
 What’s better, the combinations of cake+pudding are endless.